MichalOpoka/ecfr/cfr/title-27-Alcohol-Tobacco-Products-Firearms/chapter-I-Alcohol-Tobacco-Tax-Trade-Bureau-Department-Treasury/subchapter-F-Procedures-Practices/part-70-Procedure-Administration/subpart-D-Collection-Excise-Special-Occupational-Tax/subjectgroup-ECFR46580d32d279d59-Disposition-Property/section-70.186.md

 (2) *Deed as conveyance of title.* If the proceedings of the appropriate TTB officer as set forth have been substantially in accordance with the provisions of law, such deed shall be considered and operate as a conveyance of all the right, title, and interest the party delinquent had in and to the real property thus sold at the time the lien of the United States attached thereto.

 (c) *Effect of junior encumbrances.* A certificate of sale of personal property given or a deed to real property executed pursuant to 26 U.S.C.
 6338 discharges the property from all liens, encumbrances, and titles over which the lien of the United States, with respect to which the levy was made, has priority.
-For example, a mortgage on real property executed after a notice of a Federal tax lien has been filed is extinguished when the appropriate TTB officer executes a deed to the real property to a purhcaser thereof at a sale pursuant to 26 U.S.C.
+For example, a mortgage on real property executed after a notice of a Federal tax lien has been filed is extinguished when the appropriate TTB officer executes a deed to the real property to a purchaser thereof at a sale pursuant to 26 U.S.C.
 6335 following the seizure of the property by the United States.
 The proceeds of such a sale are distributed in accordance with priority of the liens, encumbrances, or titles. *See* 26 U.S.C.
 6342(b) and 7426(a)(2) and §§ 70.170 and 70.207(a)(2) of this part with respect to surplus proceeds.

 (26 U.S.C.
-6339)
+6339)[T.D.
+ATF-6, 38 FR 32445, Nov.
+26, 1973, as amended by T.D.
+TTB-196, 89 FR 87951, Nov.
+6, 2024]